rule

 Text 16

-[Nanda Mahârâja said:] My dear most fortunate one, does the son of S'ûra fare well, now that he is free and has rejoined his children and other relatives?
+'O dear and most fortunate one, does our friend the son of S'ūra [Vasudeva] who is so devoted to his well-wishers, fare well now that he is released and has joined with his children?
 (Vedabase)

 Text 17

 What a luck that the wicked Kamsa, who constantly hated the always righteous and saintly Yadus, because of his sins together with his followers has been killed!
+(Vedabase)

 Text 18

-Is Krishna still thinking of us, His mother, His well-wishers and friends, the gopas of Vraja of whom He is the master, the cows, Vrindâvana forest and the mountain?
+Is Krishna still thinking of us, His mother, His well-wishers and friends, the gopas of Vraja of whom He is the master, the cows, Vrindāvana forest and the mountain?

 Text 19

 Is Govinda coming back to see once more His folk so that we may glance upon His face, His beautiful nose, His nice smile and eyes?
+(Vedabase)

 Text 20

 By Krishna, that so very great Soul, were we protected against insurmountable mortal dangers like a forest fire, the wind and rain, as also against a bull and a serpent.
+(Vedabase)

 Text 21